immortals-ume/dsa/java/src/main/java/com/immortals/algorithms/dp/Readme.md

 Here are the key components and characteristics of Dynamic Programming:

-    Optimal Substructure: DP problems are typically characterized by having an optimal substructure, which means that the solution to the overall problem can be constructed from solutions to smaller, overlapping subproblems.
+    Optimal Substructure: DP problems are typically characterized by having an optimal substructure, which means that the minCostToPaintWalls to the overall problem can be constructed from solutions to smaller, overlapping subproblems.
 These subproblems often exhibit similar patterns or structures.

     Overlapping Subproblems: DP problems involve solving the same subproblems multiple times.
 Instead of re-solving these